c2lang/documentation/documentation/docs/language/attributes.md

 The standard syntax for all attributes is `@(  )`  (get it?!, @, at, attributes... ;) )

-see below how to add them to various declarations
+Please, take a look at the following example showing how to add them to various declarations:

 ```c
 // variables